 About the Author(s)

-Jason Hsu is founder and chief investment officer of Rayliant Global Advisors, a Hong Kong–based investment management group specializing in emerging market equity strategies, especially in Greater China.
-He co-founded Research Affiliates, an investment manager specializing in smart beta indexes and asset allocation.
-In addition, Mr. Hsu is an adjunct professor in finance at the UCLA Anderson School of Management in the US, and a visiting professor at Tsinghua University in Beijing, Kyoto University in Kyoto, and National Chengchi University in Taipei.
-He is on the editorial board of the CFA Institute Financial Analysts Journal®, the Journal of Investment Management, the Journal of Investment Consulting, and the Journal of Index Investing.
-Mr. Hsu has authored more than 40 journal articles and is a contributing author for eight handbooks in finance and economics.
-He has won two Graham and Dodd Scroll Awards from the Financial Analysts Journal, two Bernstein Fabozzi/Jacobs Levy Outstanding Research Awards, and three William Sharpe Best Research Awards.
-Mr. Hsu has been recognized by Institutional Investor as one of the 20 rising stars of the industry.
-He also co-invented the Fundamental Index, which won best index from Global Pensions magazine for three consecutive years.
+Jason Hsu is founder, chairman, and chief investment officer of Rayliant Global Advisors, a global investment management group specializing in quantamental Chinese equity strategies.
+He also co-founded Research Affiliates, a leader in smart beta and asset allocation.
+Mr. Hsu is an adjunct professor in finance at the UCLA Anderson School of Management and a visiting professor at Tsinghua University, Kyoto University, and Taiwan National Chengchi University.
+He is on the editorial board of the Financial Analysts Journal, the Journal of Investment Management, the Journal of Investment Consulting, and the Journal of Index Investing.
+Mr. Hsu has published more than 40 journal articles and is a contributing author of nine handbooks in finance and economics.
+He has won two Graham and Dodd Awards, one FAJ Readers’ Choice Award, three Bernstein Fabozzi/Jacobs Levy Outstanding Research Awards, and three William Sharpe Best Research Awards.
 Mr. Hsu received a bachelor of science degree from Caltech, a master of science degree from Stanford University, and a PhD in finance from the UCLA Anderson School of Management.